-3.3 Creating an Enveloped-only Message
+3.3.
+Creating an Enveloped-only Message

 This section describes the format for enveloping a MIME entity without signing it.
 It is important to note that sending enveloped but not signed messages does not provide for data integrity.
-It is possible to replace ciphertext in such a way that the processed message will still be valid, but the meaning may be altered.
+It is possible to replace ciphertext in such a way that the processed message will still be valid, but the meaning can be altered.

-Step 1.
-The MIME entity to be enveloped is prepared according to section 3.1.

-Step 2.
-The MIME entity and other required data is processed into a CMS object of type envelopedData.
-In addition to encrypting a copy of the content-encryption key for each recipient, a copy of the content encryption key SHOULD be encrypted for the originator and included in the envelopedData (see CMS Section 6).
+- Step 1.
+The MIME entity to be enveloped is prepared according to section 3.1. - Step 2.
+The MIME entity and other required data is processed into a CMS object of type EnvelopedData.
+In addition to encrypting a copy of the content-encryption key for each recipient, a copy of the content-encryption key SHOULD be encrypted for the originator and included in the EnvelopedData (see [CMS] Section 6).

-Step 3.
-The CMS object is inserted into an application/pkcs7-mime $\mbox{\scriptsize MIME}$ entity.
+- Step 3.
+The EnvelopedData object is wrapped in a CMS ContentInfo object. - Step 4.
+The ContentInfo object is inserted into an application/pkcs7-mime MIME entity.